 The Synthesis Cabinet

-The "cabinet" is a collection of exercises and techniques used in psychosynthesis; there are also a variety of papers on many existential and spiritual issues, drafts of articles published by Assagioli, projects to be developed, lectures presented at various international conferences, and some private documents.
+The "cabinet" is a collection of exercises and techniques used in psychosynthesis; there are also a variety of papers on many existential and spiritual issues, drafts of articles published by Assagioli, projects to be developed, lectures presented at various international conferences.

 The At the Wellsprings Archive